CNN Explainer: Learning Convolutional Neural Networks with Interactive Visualization: Visualization Interface of

 \textbf{Explaining the Convolutional Layer} (\autoref{fig:crown}B).
-The \textit{\elasticConv{}} is entered when a user clicks a convolutional neuron from the \textit{\overview{}}.
-This view applies a convolution on each input node of the selected neuron, visualized by a kernel sliding across the input neurons, which yields an intermediate result for each input neuron.
+The \textit{\elasticConv{}} applies a convolution on each input node of the selected neuron, visualized by a kernel sliding across the input neurons, which yields an intermediate result for each input neuron.
 This sliding kernel forms the output heatmap during the animation, which imitates the internal process during a convolution operation.
 While the sliding kernel animation is in progress, the edges in this view are represented as flowing-dashed lines; upon the animations completion, the edges transition to solid lines.

 \textbf{Explaining the Flatten Layer} (\autoref{fig:softmax-transition}B).
-The \textit{\elasticFlatten{}} visualizes the operation of transforming an n-dimensional tensor into a 1-dimensional tensor, which is shown when a user clicks an \layer{output} neuron.
+The \textit{\elasticFlatten{}} visualizes the operation of transforming an n-dimensional tensor into a 1-dimensional tensor by traversing pixels in row-major order.
 This flattening operation is often necessary in a CNN prior to classification so that the fully-connected \layer{output} layer can make classification decisions.
-The view uses the pixel's color from the previous layer to encode the \layer{flatten} layer's neuron as a short colored line.
-Edges connect each \layer{flatten} layer neuron with its source component and intermediate result.
+The view represents each neuron in the \layer{flatten} layer as a short line whose color is the same as its source pixel in the previous layer.
+Then, edges connect these neurons with their source components and intermediate results.
 These edges are colored based on the model's weight value.
 Users can hover over any component of this connection to highlight the associated edges as well as the \layer{flatten} layer's neuron and the pixel value from the previous layer.

 The \textit{\formula{}} consists of four variations designed for convolutional layers, ReLU activation layers, pooling layers, and the softmax activation function.
 After users have built up a mental model of the CNN model structure from the previous \textit{\overview{}} and \textit{Elastic Explanation Views}, these four views demonstrate the detailed mathematics occurring in each layer.